CSEntry, CSPro's data collection tool, is available as an Android application from the Google Play store

 Encrypting the phone will require that you supply a PIN or password to protect the data on the phone.

 .
-Notes about differing functionality are noted in the help documents about each function.
+Remarks about differing functionality are noted in the help documents about each function.